SS Washington: Construction

 United States Lines signed contracts in 1931 for the Manhattan and Washington for approximately $21 million each.

 Commercial career

-Washington joined her sister ship Manhattan on the New York-Hamburg route, a route she continued to serve with only one short break until December 1939, when Roosevelt invoked the 1939 Neutrality Act against Germany.
-Both ships then moved to the New York-Naples-Genoa run until June 1940, when the Battle of France was raging.
-Its last voyage from Europe to America, made specifically to repatriate US citizens, departed from Genoa, Lisbon, Le Verdon-sur-Mer (near Bordeaux, France, 8 June) and Galway (12 June), encountered a German U-boat off the coast of Portugal on the morning of 11 June and arrived in New York on 21 June.
+Washington joined her sister ship Manhattan on the New York–Hamburg route, a route she continued to serve with only one short break until December 1939, when President Franklin Roosevelt invoked the 1939 Neutrality Act against Germany.
+Both ships then moved to the New York–Naples–Genoa run until June 1940, when the Battle of France was raging.
+Its 'next-to-the-last' voyage from Europe to America, made specifically to repatriate US citizens, departed from Genoa, Lisbon, Le Verdon-sur-Mer (near Bordeaux, France, 8 June) and Galway (12 June), encountered a German U-boat off the coast of Portugal on the morning of 11 June and arrived in New York on 21 June.
 Austrian jurist Hans Kelsen and his family embarked Washington in Lisbon on 1 June.
-With the increasing danger from German submarines, Washington and Manhattan were shifted to the New York-San Francisco service via the Panama Canal.
+With the increasing danger from German submarines, Washington and Manhattan were shifted to the New York–San Francisco service via the Panama Canal.